Bull Call vs Bull Put Spread: IV Fit, Win Rate & When to Use Each (2026)

 Frequently Asked Questions

-Is a bull call spread or bull put spread better?
+Can I close a bull call or bull put spread early?

 Ready to test these strategies?